MattKalinowski/ChessGame/README.md

 ![7](https://user-images.githubusercontent.com/30430556/35798050-f015c412-0a61-11e8-9028-65eab85ef19e.png)

-Another impostant feature on the game is MateEngine - an algorithm that predicts a one move forward to determine whether it's check or checkmate.
+Another important feature on the game is MateEngine - an algorithm that predicts a move forward to determine whether it's check or checkmate.

 ![8](https://user-images.githubusercontent.com/30430556/35798071-fe072cbe-0a61-11e8-85a3-ca070db62cf7.png)